Attract more wedding enquiries online: 7 ways your storefront could be costing you

 Asking once for a review will get a response one in five times, but asking the same people twice will improve your odds to one in three, so don’t hesitate to ask more than once.

-Images are the most important tool for telling your brand story visually.
 The banner (or hero) image up the top of your page, is the main image that a potential customer is going to see as they click into your storefront.
-So, make sure that it’s a really strong image that tells couples what they need to know about your brand.
+Ensure that it’s a really strong image that tells couples what they need to know about your brand.

 Also consider freshening up your image gallery by aiming for around 24 clean, crisp, high-quality photos.
 Try to avoid outdated, lower-quality images or pictures from stock sites.